Whitemarsh House accepts individuals who are:

 • Medically stable

-• Have brain injury, mental health diagnoses and/or other neurological conditions
+• Have traumatic brain injury, acquired brain injury, cerebral aneurysm, stroke, brain tumor, mental health diagnoses and/or other neurological conditions

 The referral process may be initiated by the individual or their family members, physicians, social workers, discharge planners, attorneys, trust fund managers, federal, state, county, and community agencies.
 Whitemarsh House accepts all appropriate residents regardless of race, color, religious creed, disability, handicap, ancestry, sexual orientation, natural origin or gender.

 We will need copies of medical/clinical records, if available.
 If someone has been living with family, this can be limited.
 It is very helpful to have a recent physical exam and any other records that are available such as Occupational Therapy, Physical Therapy, Speech Therapy, Psychological Records and Current Medications List.